cmanon/wp-strava/readme.txt

 == Frequently Asked Questions ==

-= Why do I see someone else's activity in the editor when embedding a Strava Activity block? =

-The image you see in the editor is a static placeholder image to give an approximation of what your activity map will look like.
-You won't see your actual activity map until you view the page or post.

 = Why am I getting "ERROR 401 Unauthorized"? =

 When you have multiple athletes saved, the first is considered to be the default athlete.
 If you use a shortcode to display activity from anyone other than the default athlete, you must add the athlete token (found on the wp-strava settings page) to the shortcode, such as client_id=17791.
-If you've recently had to re-authorize with Strava, your athlete token may have changed and will need to be updated in your shortcodes and widgets.
-For widgets, re-select the athlete you'd like to display and click Save.

 = Why is my Google Map not showing up? =